-One answer to this question was really funny to me.
+One answer to this question was amusing to me.

 I’d love to know where this person got her law degree.
-Surely, there must be a course in law school that mentions the magical legal powers of watermarks.
+Surely, a course in law school must mention the magical legal powers of watermarks.

 I see a lot of professional photos in publication.
 I’ve even sold some of them.
 At no time did I ever add a watermark or do I typically see professional photos published with watermarks.